Okinawa Island: Cuisine

 There are many local pubs (izakaya) and cafes that serve Okinawan cuisine and dishes, such as gōyā chanpurū (bitter melon stir fry), fu chanpurū (wheat gluten chanpurū), and tonkatsu (tenderized, breaded, fried pork cutlet).
 Okinawan soba is the signature dish and consists of wheat noodles served hot in a soup, usually with pork (rib or pork belly).
 This contrasts with the mainland soba, which is buckwheat noodles.
 Rafute, which is braised pork belly, is another popular Okinawan dish.
 American presence on the island has also led to some creative dishes such as taco rice, which is now a common meal served in bentos, and the common use of spam.

 Economy

 Among the prefectures of Japan, Okinawa has the youngest and fastest-growing population but has the lowest employment rate and average income.
 The island economy is primarily driven by tourism and the U.S. military presence, with efforts in recent years to diversify into other sectors.

+Other significant contributors to the economy include public utilities and public works, as well as, to a lesser extent, telecommunications (Okinawa Cellular Telephone), and alcoholic beverages (Orion Breweries).

 The Motobu Peninsula has a large-scale quarry and cement factory, taking advantage of the limestone in the area.
 There is also agriculture with tropical fruit such as Malpighia emarginata.